Balut (food): Incubation and storage

-Balut is considered to be a street food, and as with many street foods, balut should be eaten as soon as it is prepared.
-Sources suggest that at most, the shelf-life of a cooked balut is one day, but can be kept in the refrigerator for up to one week.
+Balut is considered to be a street food, and like many other street foods, it is best consumed as soon as it is prepared and served.
+Sources suggest that at most, the shelf life of a cooked balut is one day, but it can last up to a week in the refrigerator.

 According to the FDA Food Code, balut can perish over time or due to temperature changes.
-After being cooked, balut should be handled either at 57 C and above, or kept at or below 5 C.
+After being cooked, balut should be handled either at 57 C and above or kept at or below 5 C.

 While most countries have specific regulations and standards for food, Canada has certain egg regulations pertaining to what products can be labelled as an egg.
 Balut eggs are not subjected to the egg regulations in Canada under the Canadian Food Inspection Agency, meaning they do not require the specific labeling requirements and rules of the traditional chicken egg.

 Religious prohibitions

 Eating balut is forbidden for some religious groups.
 Both Judaism and Islam have strict prohibitions on consuming food that is prepared in manners incompatible with religiously prescribed dietary laws.
 In Judaism, the embryo of a chick inside an egg of a bird, even a kosher bird, is forbidden for consumption.
 The Quran forbids consumption of meat if the animal has not been slaughtered properly, making the animal or animal-product "maytah".
-Because balut is an egg containing a partly-developed embryo, this makes it "haram", or "forbidden".
+Because balut is an egg containing a partially developed embryo, this makes it "haram", or "forbidden".

-In Christianity, the Members Church of God International forbids their members to eat balut for it is written in Acts 15:20, "But that we write unto them, that they abstain from pollutions of idols, and from fornication, and from things strangled, and from blood."
-According to them, the word "strangled" refers to those animals who died without pouring their blood upon the ground as written in Deut.
-15:23.
-"Only thou shalt not eat the blood thereof; thou shalt pour it upon the ground as water."